-We've collected a wide range of baby wraps that offer different attachment methods, baby holding positions, features and prices.
-Some are easy to put on straight from the box.
-Others are essentially large fabric slings that you arrange around your body.
-Some offer a selection of fabrics so your youngster can be comfortable during different seasons.
-Top-notch manufacturers provide clear instructions and even videos showing how to use your wrap.
-With these helpful options, you can carry your cuddly baby around, and still keep up with everything else in your busy life.
+We've collected information about a variety of baby wraps.
+The slings we feature differ by attachment method, supported holding positions, features and price.
+Further, some are easy to put on straight from the box, while others are essentially large fabric slings you arrange around your body.
+The wraps come in a variety of fabrics to keep your youngster comfortable, no matter the season.
+Also, top-notch manufacturers provide clear instructions and videos about how to use your wrap.

 Image Credit: Shutterstock

 After watching the useful how-to videos, you can wrap this 5.5-yard swath of gray cotton knit fabric around you and you can tie it just right so it holds your baby safely.
 You can adjust where you tie it to accommodate your child's growth.
 There is a tiny amount of spandex (5%) woven into the cotton so this wrap is a little stretchy.
 That helps with breastfeeding, and you can be sure it holds your baby comfortably and fits nicely around your body.
 This comfortable wrap is machine washable, and it can hold babies ranging from preemies up to 35-pound youngsters.
 Some parents struggle with the length of the wrap, the process of arranging it and wrapping it to suit different positions for the baby.
 However, the manufacturer's videos – and practice – can help with those difficulties.